fivdi/pigpio/doc/gpio.md

 - str - String message to be sent

 #### waveCreate()
-Creates a waveform from added data
+Creates a waveform from added data.

-Returns a waveId
+Returns a waveId.

 #### waveDelete(waveId)
 Deletes a waveform by the given waveId